SamanShafigh/atomic-react/README.md

+Review Note: In this repo I was trying to play with the concept of atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957).
+The concept of atomic design is about separation of components into atoms/molecules/organisms.
+However I think this kind of separation leaves your team always facing questions such as: "Is this component an atom or a molecule?"

 # Sample React App

 The aim of this repository is to demonstrate some of the concepts and patterns like container/component, atomic components and state management like redux.
 You should use this repository only as a learning material to get onboard with React/Redux.

 ![alt text](./doc/app-component.jpg)

-Review Note: In this repository we use a pattern called atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957) however using this pattern is not incoreged.
-The concept of atomic design is about separation of components into atoms/molecules/organisms.
-However this kind of separation leaves your team always facing these questions: "Is this component an atom or a molecule?"

 ## How to run